 The second ingredient is eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 The third ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the meat content of this dog food.

 The fourth ingredient is oats.
 Oats are rich in B-vitamins, minerals and dietary fiber.

-The fifth ingredient is vegetable stock, a broth made from various vegetables simmered in water.
-Stocks are nutritionally empty.
-Yet because they add moisture to a dog food they are a common finding in canned and wet products.
+The fifth ingredient is vegetable broth.
+Broths are nutritionally empty.
+But because they add both flavor and moisture to a dog food they are a common addition component in many canned products.